As an Amazon Associate, I earn from qualifying purchases.

-Puffed Rice Cereal - Again you want to make sure you're using a certified gluten free cereal as some contain malted barley.
+- Puffed Rice Cereal - Again you want to make sure you're using a certified gluten free cereal as some contain malted barley.
 The puffed rice cereal is going to give a little extra light texture to the bars.

-Brown Sugar - A little sugar is necessary to create the stickiness that holds the bars together.
+- Brown Sugar - A little sugar is necessary to create the stickiness that holds the bars together.
 However, if you find this a little too sweet, you can definitely reduce the amount to 1 or 2 tablespoon without much trouble.
 I have also made this recipe with coconut sugar and had great results.
 If you want your bars to come out more on the crunchy side, use white sugar here.

-Coconut Oil - You need an oil that is solid at room temperature, so there isn't a really good substitution here.
+- Coconut Oil - You need an oil that is solid at room temperature, so there isn't a really good substitution here.
 Use refined coconut oil if you are worried about coconut flavor.

-Baking Soda - Since we aren't looking for any leavening in these bars, why would we use baking soda?
+- Baking Soda - Since we aren't looking for any leavening in these bars, why would we use baking soda?
 Well, in this case we mainly included it for the browning properties.
 It will provide a little leavening, since baking soda will react with honey, but we will smoosh all of that out when we press the cooked bars down.

 Homemade granola bars are so easy to make.
 It's a great recipe to make with kids.

-- POUR the granola mixture into a lined 9x9 baking pan.
+STEP 3: Pour the granola mixture into a lined 9x9 baking pan.

-- SPREAD into an even layer.
+STEP 4: Spread the granola into an even layer.

 Why do you use CBD honey in this recipe?

-Honey on it's own has great health benefits: anti-inflammatory, anti-viral, anti-fungal and antioxidants, plus it is known to help with allergies which I have plenty of.
+Honey on it's own has great benefits: anti-inflammatory, anti-viral, anti-fungal and antioxidants, plus it is known to help with allergies which I have plenty of.
 Adding CBD to the equation just takes things to the next level.
 CBD also has anti-inflammatory and antioxidant properties, but is known to help with anxiety, pain, sleep and more.
 Overall it has a calming effect on me and who can't use a little more calm in the stresses of day to day life.

 Oats are naturally gluten free.
 However, due to the way they are grown, harvested and processed there is a high chance of contamination with wheat.